 Bachelor of Social Work

-The Bachelor of Social Work (BSW) at UC is New Zealand’s most established Social Work programme and its graduates are in high demand.
-The programme is ideal for those with a commitment to working with others in overcoming personal and institutional barriers to well-being and promoting the full potential of people.
+The Bachelor of Social Work (BSW) at UC is New Zealand’s most established Social Work programme.
+The BSW is ideal for those with a commitment to working with others in overcoming personal and institutional barriers to well-being and promoting the full potential of people.

 Features of the Bachelor of Social Work at UC